ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/visiting.md

 You can visit our build sites such as `Kuala Lumpur`, `Bangkok`, `Ho Chi Minh`, `Jakarta, Manila`, `Singapore`,... here.

-:::danger Bedrock Edition is not supported in the master server This is because we have a mod called `Cubic Chunks` in our master server that extends the world height to infinity.
-The mod exists only in Java edition.
+:::danger Bedrock Edition is not supported in the master server This is because of the coordinates being too big for bedrock clients to handle
 :::

 :::tip We support 1.20 Minecraft